With Treatment

 Services provided:

-Valley Oaks Health Outpatient Services is a residential rehab facility in Monticello, Indiana that is situated in the 47960 zip code.
-Valley Oaks Health Outpatient Services offers individual counseling services, counseling for couples and family counseling.
-It includes regular outpatient treatment, outpatient treatment and intensive outpatient treatment.
+Valley Oaks Health Outpatient Services is a residential treatment center in Monticello, IN that is located in the 47960 zip code.
+Valley Oaks Health Outpatient Services provides substance use education, counseling for couples and individual counseling services.
+It includes intensive outpatient treatment, regular outpatient treatment and outpatient services.

 Address: 920 West Executive Court, Monticello, IN 47960 in White County